petermorlion/learning-rabbitmq-efficient-message-queuing-3839033/README.md

-# COURSENAME
+# Learning RabbitMQ: Efficient Message Queuing
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Learning RabbitMQ: Efficient Message Queuing`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]